javier123454321/knowledgeBase/OperatingSystems/Virtualization.md

 space of the machine and it effectively does have complete access to the virtual machine.
 The actual physical hardware however, is compartamentalzing the avcailable physical memory to each process.

+## Persistence

+Whereas data in memory is lost easily, a technique is needed to store data that persists and can be accessed at any point.
+The hardware is referred to as the Hard Drive, and the software is referred to as the FileSystem.
+Because you are interested in sharing files accross different processes, you don't want to virtualize the space in whick persistent bits of data to be stored are kept.

+Data is stored to the hard disk via system calls (API requests to the file system by a program).
+Then drivers take the job and complicated logic of writing to the disk, but abstract it away from that which is doing the request.